Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Hence the value right off the bat of Samsung’s UN32EH5000 32-inch LED HDTV.
 The piano black chassis itself is very lightweight and can easily be lifted with one hand, making it easy to mount to a wall if desired — although realistically its size makes it more suitable for use with the attached 2-part stand.
 The stand takes less than 5 minutes to attach and holds the TV upright — there is no swiveling or tilting allowed.

-There’s two real advantages right up front when the screen is 32-inches in size: the first being that the processor has an easier time providing high-definition — in this case Full 1080p HD — with the second advantage being that the 120 Hz speed of the display can more easily negate any image smearing as there’s less “real estate” to cover.
+There’s two real advantages right up front when the screen is 32-inches in size (be sure you know about the actual 32 in.
+TV dimensions): the first being that the processor has an easier time providing high-definition — in this case Full 1080p HD — with the second advantage being that the 120 Hz speed of the display can more easily negate any image smearing as there’s less “real estate” to cover.
 The specifications note that the “Clear Motion Rate” combines this technology with processor speed and frame-rate refresh to avoid image distortions.
 That’s something best agreed with by viewing films, which will be done shortly.

 The UN32EH5000 32-inch LED HDTV provides two side-mounted HDMI ports (along with a Component/Composite and Antenna input on the back) and a side-mounted USB input for viewing stored content (movies, audio, photos).
 There’s also analogue and optical audio outs for sending audio to an amplifier –although this obviates the portability factor.
 The stereo speakers inside the front bottom are adequately spaced to provide stereo sound, with the 10 watts of power sufficient for hearing dialogue when watching television.The pseudo surround effect is minimal, and works best when closer to the display since then voices are less likely to be drowned out when loud music or explosions/violent sounds are heard.
 The speaker response, in general, is best suited for TV shows since the bass is lacking — watching a movie being played off a Blu-ray player or even from a broadcast will sound best by first going into the audio menu and fiddling with the settings to increase the bass levels, although this will be at the penalty of the mid-range frequencies.
 Here you can also emphasis the voice quality if desired.